 What is CBD?
 CBD 101

 With recent surveys finding that over two-thirds of Americans have heard of CBD, it’s safe to say that it has entered the cultural awareness.
 If you haven’t heard of it, or if you have but you have questions about it, read on — our CBD primer might be just what you need.
-So let’s answer the question: What is CBD?
-School’s in session: CBD 101.
+School’s in session: Let’s learn CBD 101.

 Cannabidiol (CBD) is one of the many compounds found in cannabis sativa (also known as hemp) plants.
 It can also be found in cannabis indica (marijuana) but in generally lesser amounts.
 Since the indica species often contains high amounts of THC in addition to CBD, it is not often used to make CBD products.